The estate is located in the municipality of Fargues in the area Sauterne

 (Graves, Bordeaux).
-At the beginning of the 19th century, it belonged to a Marquis Montalier and subsequently experienced numerous changes of ownership and dismemberment through inheritance.
-The du Hayot family bought several parts in 1939 and put them together under the name Château Romer-du-Hayot.
-A small second part remained under the name Château Romer with 5 acres in other possession.
-The current owner, André du Hayot, later leased the Château Romer and now manages the two estates together.
-Due to a motorway construction, the château was demolished, the wine is produced on the also belonging to the family Château Guiteronde (Barsac).
+It belonged to a Marquis Montalier at the beginning of the 19th century and subsequently experienced numerous changes of ownership and dismemberment through inheritances.
+The du Hayot family bought several parts in 1939 and brought them together under the name Château Romer-du-Hayot.
+A small second part remained under the name of Château Romer with 5 hectares in other ownership.
+The current owner André du Hayot later leased the Château Romer and now runs both properties together.
+The château was demolished due to the construction of a motorway, and the wine is produced on the family-owned château Guiteronde (Barsac).
 In the Bordeaux Classification

 in 1855 it was classified as "Deuxième Cru Classé" (Sauternes).
 The vineyards cover 16 hectares and are planted with Sémillon (70%), Sauvignon Blanc (25%) and Muscadelle (5%).
 The noble sweet wine is aged in barriques for 12 months.